kedro-org/kedro-viz/STYLE_GUIDE.md

 ![Kedro-Viz Color Styleguide](./.github/img/kedro_colours.png)

-The themes are set using the same theme classes that Kedro-UI uses - `kui-theme--light` and `kui-theme--dark` - applied on the top-level container element.
+The themes are set using two classes - `kui-theme--light` and `kui-theme--dark` - applied on the top-level container element.
 To simplify code and avoid increasing CSS specificity, we use CSS custom properties to handle theme colours.
 We recommend that you use these too where possible - they are defined in the App component.

 Avoid: